StreetSupport/gmhan/content/give/_index.md

   heading: Give directly to support activity which alleviates holiday hunger
 highlightBottom:
   body: >-
-    **Join our members from so many organisations that are part of the GM FSAN by contacting gmfoodsecurityactionnetwork@greatermanchester-ca.gov.uk**
+    **The actions of our network, and the taskforce groups that sit within it, only happen with support from people across Greater Manchester wanting to end food insecurity.
+Our membership below includes individuals working in Health, Education, Local Authorities, Private Sector, VCSFE Sector, Food Manufacturers and many more.
+Join our members from so many organisations that are part of the GM FSAN by contacting gmfoodsecurityactionnetwork@greatermanchester-ca.gov.uk**

     Charlie Day - Charity and Community Partnership Manager, Lidl GB